I've been moving all of the projects I still maintain to Java 9

 which I have dependencies to either modularize their projects or

-entries in their jar
+publish Automatic-Module-Name entries in their jar manifests.
+If

 you try to specify a dependency on a project that either hasn't been

-modularized or hasn't published an Automatic-Module-Name
+modularized or hasn't published an Automatic-Module-Name entry,

 you'll see this when building with Maven: